wmdataphys/DeeperRICH/README.md

 Training is configuration file based for both methods.
 Within each folder you will find the respective configuration files that detail hyperparameter choices, along with path information.
 You will need to create directories (where you choose) to house the trained models.
 You will need to update the configuration file (config/<file>.json) to point to this folder, along with where the data files are located.

-To train the transformer you can run the following command:
+To train the Transformer you can run the following command:

 `$ python train_swin.py --config config/pgun_config.json --distributed 0`

 If you have multiple GPUs you may set --distributed 1 to speed up training.

 This will create a folder within the "output/dir" folder of the config file that will be named based on the "name" field of the config file.
 The weights at each epoch will be saved here for later use.
-You can also train the transformer on Fast Simulated data (provided you have generated it) by modification of the other configuration file provided.
+You can also train the Transformer on Fast Simulated data (provided you have generated it) by modification of the other configuration file provided.

 Training of the normalizing flow functions the same manner, although you will need to specify in the config file which of the two PIDs you would like to train on, *i.e.*, "Kaon" or "Pion" within the "method" field.